tmdecker/collection-browser-for-musicbrainz/README.md

 ## Latest Release

-**v0.19.4** - Critical Bugfix in ratings.ts
+**v0.19.5** - Settings UI Consistency

-- Fixed ratings display issues to handle null/undefined values
+- Reduced text size and checkbox size in Rating Display section to match other settings elements

 ## Disclaimer OR Why this app was built